 Storage of the samples prior to and during sample preparation, as well as after its analysis should be performed under appropriate conditions (e.g. at room temperature, refrigerated, frozen).
 It is the responsibility of laboratory personnel to ensure, insofar as possible and reasonable, that samples do not experience loss, cross-contamination, or deleterious change while in the laboratory.

-While most samples may be stored at room temperature without any negative effect on the sample’s quality, it is important to ensure that the environmental conditions are appropriate to do so.
+While seed and grain samples may be stored at room temperature without any negative effect on the sample’s quality, it is important to ensure that the environmental conditions are appropriate to do so.
 For example if the room environment is warm and humid this may lead to the growth of mould in the sample, leading to a deleterious change in the quality of the sample.
 Therefore, samples that may experience a deleterious change without refrigeration should be placed in a refrigerator or freezer as soon as possible until such time that they will be prepared for analysis.
 Furthermore, in the case of seed samples, care must be taken that there is no accidental release of the seeds into the environment.
-In this case it is advisable to homogenise the sample as soon as possible to eliminate the risk of an accidental release.
+In this case it is advisable to homogenise the sample as soon as possible to eliminate the risk of an accidental release, unless it is necessary to grow the seed out to perform the required test

 Sample Homogenisation